Juror Qualification Questionnaire

 Your name has been drawn by random selection, and you are being considered for jury service in the U.S. District Court.

-In order for us to obtain some information about you from which we can objectively determine whether you are qualified to serve pursuant to federal law, please complete the questionnaire online using eJuror or return it by mail within 10 days of receipt.
+In order for us to obtain some information about you from which we can objectively determine whether you are qualified to serve pursuant to federal law, please complete the questionnaire online using eJuror within 10 days of receipt.

 NOTICE TO JURORS: Regarding Question 4 on the enclosed form; Do you read, write, speak and understand the English language?

 - Where did you get my name and why did I receive a questionnaire?

 - What should I do if I moved or need to change my address?